Viral Disease Testing in Cats - Prevaccination

 The most common feline viral test that is performed prior to vaccinations is for feline leukemia virus (FeLV).

 What diseases do these viruses cause?

 Feline leukemia virus (FeLV) is one of the most serious infectious viruses in cats.
 It is responsible for a number of diseases in cats including leukemia.
 FeLV is highly contagious and is transmitted through body fluids, and may be transmitted across the placenta in pregnant cats.
 See handouts "Feline Leukemia Virus Disease Complex" and "Feline Leukemia Virus Vaccination" for further information on this disease.

 Why should we test for the presence of FeLV and FIV prior to vaccination for these diseases?

-Determination of your cat's FeLV and FIV viral status is important for a number of reasons.
-First, vaccination of an already infected cat with a FeLV or FIV vaccine will not have any beneficial impact on, or alter the natural course of disease progression.
+Determination of your cat's FeLV viral status is important for a number of reasons.
+First, vaccination of an already infected cat with a FeLV vaccine will not have any beneficial impact on, or alter the natural course of disease progression.

-"Determination of your cat's FeLV and FIV viral status is important for a number of reasons."
+"Determination of your cat's FeLV viral status is important for a number of reasons."